athena-labz/athena/README.md

-To solve these issues, we propose DigiServices: a digital platform that, by making use of Cardano smart contracts, enables parties to offer their services in a trustfull manner avoiding misinterpratation or ambiguity and using a reputation system that penalizes dishonest parties and reward honest ones.
+To solve these issues, we propose DigiServices: a digital platform that, by making use of Cardano smart contracts, enables parties to offer their services in a trustful manner avoiding misinterpretation or ambiguity and using a reputation system that penalizes dishonest parties and reward honest ones.

-Simmilarly to the second example, with DigiServices Alice would be able to access a user-friendly web application and publish her service there.
-One of the key differences, though, would be that this service would not be stored inside a centralized database, but, rather, inside the Datum of a Plutus Validator called marketplace.
+Similarly to the second example, with DigiServices Alice would be able to access a user-friendly web application and publish her service there.
+One of the key differences, though, would be that this service would not be stored inside a centralized database, but, rather, inside the Datum of a Plutus validator called marketplace.

 The Datum of the marketplace contains a list of `Service`s. `Service` is a special